rjeeda/20440_TARA/README.md

 ## Folder structure:

+.
-data
+├── data
-    - raw
+│   ├── raw
-        - raw datasets as downloaded from the Tara Oceans paper companion website
+│   │   └── raw datasets as downloaded from the Tara Oceans paper companion website │   └── clean
-    - clean
-        - renamed datasets saved in .csv format, compatible with analysis tools like pandas plots
+│       └── renamed datasets saved in .csv format
+├── plots
-        - all plots generated from plotting scripts plotting_scripts
+│   └── all plots generated from data
+├── plotting_scripts
-        - scripts used to generate plots processing_scripts
+│   └── jupyter notebooks used to explore data and generate plots └── processing_scripts
-        - scripts used to process and clean data when necessary
+    └── all other scripts used to process data

 ## Installation: